B201: Bachelor of Science in Early Childhood Education

-Students accepted for this program must have completed either an Associate in Arts, Associate in Science or Associate in Applied Science degree in an appropriate field, a GPA of 2.5 or higher and show successful completion of EDF2005 - Introduction to the Teaching Profession .
+Students accepted for this program must have completed either an Associate in Arts, Associate in Science or Associate in Applied Science degree in an appropriate field, a GPA of 2.5 or higher and show successful completion of EDF2005 - Introduction to the Teaching Profession and either AMH2020 - United States History Since 1877 or POS2041 - American National Government .
 A minimum of 60 credits from the student’s associate degree will count toward completion of the program.
 Additional General Education and/or Technical Specialization courses may be required.

 A grade of C or better is required in all technical, program core and program specialization courses, and all courses used to satisfy the Gordon Rule requirement.
 Students transferring into baccalaureate programs with an A.A. degree or higher do not need to meet our General Education requirements with the exception of college level English and Gordon Rule math.
 These students must have successfully completed, with a grade of C or better, at least one college level English and one Gordon Rule math course.
 General Education courses must total 36 credits.
 The A.A. or higher degree must be from an accredited institution but can be public, private and/or out of state.

 Successful completion of courses with assigned observation or field placement components includes, but is not necessarily limited to, completion of all paperwork, meeting timelines, and professional responsibilities associated with field/clinical experiences.
 Students may be required to obtain and pass an FDLE Level II background screening, and any other site-based requirements, prior to beginning field experience.
 Any student who does not pass required background screenings may choose to withdraw from the course and forfeit all fees.